 OptimoRoute has a sleek interface design, making it one of the simplest to use on this list.
 Like other route optimization software, it also allows you to plan and optimize cost-effective and efficient routes, which is crucial to your freight and delivery service business.

 This route planner also has a built-in customer relationship management (CRM) system, allowing you to track your customers and their orders.

-This route planner and optimization software also allows you to plan a delivery route weeks in advance (if you already have the data), which can come in extremely handy for drivers who need to cover long distances.
+This route planner and optimization software also allows you to plan a delivery route weeks in advance (if you already have the data), which can be extremely handy for drivers who need to cover long distances.

 Upper Route Planner

-You simply have to input all your destinations into an Excel file, and it will handle the planning and optimization for you.
+You simply have to input all your destinations into an Excel file, which will handle the planning and optimization for you.